 Have you ever received one of those annoying robocalls?
 Apparently, someone at the Federal Trade Commission has, too.

-A commercial robocall is a telephone call that delivers a recorded sales message.
+A commercial robocall is a telephone call that delivers a recorded message.
 These calls often are unwanted and frequently deceptive.
 Under the FTC's Telemarketing Sales Rule, most commercial robocalls are illegal unless you've given the caller advance written permission to call them.

 The FTC is challenging people like you and me to find a way to block the illegal commercial robocalls on landlines and phones -- and the government is putting up a $50,000 prize to anyone who can stop the pre-recorded telemarketers from interrupting us.